aryan-r03/Resume-analysis-and-hiring-predictions-ML-Model/README.md

 ## 📊 API Response Format

-The Claude API returns a JSON structure:
+The API returns a JSON structure:

 ```json
 {